 - To wake up the mint's flavor, slap the leaves between your palms or gently tear them before adding them to the glass.

-- Try wiping the glass rim with lime, too.
-You'll enjoy a refreshing, tart taste with every sip.
+- Try wiping the glass rim with a lime wedge to get a refreshing, tart taste with every sip.

-- You can use frozen raspberries, about enough to cover the bottom of the glass.
+- You can use frozen raspberries; enough to cover the bottom of the glass should do.
 Thaw the berries first so they're easier to muddle.

 - Switch to another lightly flavored soda if you like.
 Club soda and sparkling waters will not be as sweet as ginger ale and work really well in this mojito.
-You could also pour lemon-lime or any citrus soda.
+You could also pour sparkling wine; rosé is an excellent choice.

 How Strong Is a Raspberry Mojito?